How to build a budget

 1. Save money where you can

 A good place to start when creating a budget is by making meaningful savings on your bills.
-Look at the amount you spend on utilities, media, and servicing debt each month.
+So, start by looking at the amount you spend on utilities, media, and servicing debt each month.

 There are some incredibly useful tools out there to help you get a better deal on your gas, water, and electricity.
 For instance, a good tip is to sign up for a service such as Energy Monitor, by Moneysupermarket.com.

-It’s also worth reviewing the streaming services and channels you subscribe to and considering whether you really need every single one.
+It’s also worth reviewing the streaming services and channels you subscribe to and considering whether you need every single one.
+Read our guide to finding and cancelling subscriptions you don’t use to learn more.

 Finally, one of the main debts we often have to service each month is our mortgage repayments.
 This is the largest monthly outgoing that most of us have and, for anyone who isn’t signed up to a fixed contract, it should be the first place you try to make savings.
 If you can move to a different mortgage provider, or if your home has increased in value since you bought it, you could be looking at savings worth several hundred pounds each month.

 There are some significant expenses that we all have to meet at certain times of the year.
-These aren’t monthly expenses like rent and utility bills, these are costs that only really come out of our banks once or twice a year like holiday costs, Christmas/birthdays, and annual subscriptions.
+These aren’t monthly expenses like rent and utility bills, but costs that only really come out of our banks once or twice a year such as:

-Although these costs aren’t payable each month, it’s a good idea to allocate funds to these costs each month so that money is available to pay for them when they arise.
+Although these aren’t payable each month, it’s a good idea to allocate funds to them monthly so that money is available to pay for them when they arise.

 Moneyboat’s top budgeting tips